nateyy9/ShadowwFury/README.md

 ### Prerequisites

-Make sure you have all the necesery Tools installed in order for this to work
+Make sure you have all the necessary Tools installed in order for this to work
 * pip
   ```sh
   pip install -r requirements.txt